libattistella/chat-challenge/README.md

 #### Configuration

+Create a MongoDB database to store the data.

 At `/src/server/`, create a .env file for your enviroment variables.
-Look at .env.example
+Look at .env.example.

+In this file you must define three variables.
+* The **secret** for the jwt authentication
+* The **PORT** where the server will be running
+* The **database URL**

 #### Execution